Columbian College Faculty Out Front

 Gayle Wald: Literary Scholar

-A recipient of Guggenheim and National Endowment for the Humanities Fellowships, Professor of English Gayle Wald is noted for her frontline research on cultural representations of gender and race.
+A recipient of Guggenheim and National Endowment for the Humanities Fellowships, Professor of English Gayle Wald is noted for her frontline research on cultural representations of gender and race, particularly in literature and popular music.

 Angela Zimmerman